-First up, if you would prefer to learn about how to connect your MIDI keyboard to an iPad (or computer) with cables, we now have a great video which you can view here:
+First up, if you would prefer to learn about how to connect your MIDI keyboard to an iPad (or computer) with cables, we now have a this great video:

-Older iPads may require different adapters to the ones described below.
+2. Older iPads may require different adapters to the ones described below and

 When it comes to connecting a MIDI keyboard to an iPad, most people ask the obvious question, what cables do I need, etc. to make the connection?